BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 * Cross-check with my classmates,
 * Check the odd-number answers in the textbook appendix,
 * Double-check if I get enough time
-* Aug 15: [Quizlet](https://quizlet.com/explanations/textbook-solutions/advanced-engineering-mathematics-10th-edition-9780470458365) has full verified answer!
-Consider to review my exercise of C9-10, 13-16
+* Aug 15: [Quizlet](https://quizlet.com/explanations/textbook-solutions/advanced-engineering-mathematics-10th-edition-9780470458365) has full verified solutions!
+Consider to review my exercise of C9-10, 13-16 by end of this week.

 I will be delighted to receive suggestions and feedback to improve them and eventually benefit others.
 So if you have any suggestions, please do let me know.
 Thanks.

 # Watch out
 * **Always check your work**
-* Read the question again.
+* Read the question carefully.
+Read it again.
 * Check Matrix Size
 * Basic arithmetic calculation.
 Write them down.
 * Careful on the terminology.
 E.g: Solution sets means 0, 1, or infinity.
 It does not mean a basis set. or a solution.